 If you or someone you know is in need of emergency shelter, please dial 2-1-1 from a landline in Lake County, Ohio, or call 440.639.4420 from any phone to reach 2-1-1 of Lake County, which handles reservations to stay at Project Hope for the Homeless, located at 25 Freedom Road in Painesville Township, Ohio.

-Homelessness has long been a problem in Lake County.
+Homelessness has long been a problem in Lake County, Ohio.
 In 1992, the Catholic Commission of Lake and Geauga called together a roundtable discussion of area churches and leaders to address the situation.
 Under the direction of the Ecumenical Shelter Network of Lake County, Inc., Project Hope for the Homeless has since been renewing hope and restoring the lives of thousands of homeless men, women and children.